Class Prior Estimation under Covariate Shift: No Problem?: Probing for class prior estimation under covariate shift

 \section{Probing for class prior estimation under covariate shift}

-To the author's best knowledge, there is basically one approach to class prior estimation on the target dataset under covariate shift: Estimate the posterior probability of the positive class on the source dataset and then deploy `probability average (PA)' (Bella et al.~\cite{bella2010quantification}) on the target dataset.\footnote{ This approach tends to be called `probabilistic classify \& count' in the more recent literature.} Card and Smith \cite{card2018importance} discuss two variants of PA, one of them with and the other without proper calibration of the posterior probabilities -- hence the concept in principle is the same in both variants.
+To the author's best knowledge, there is basically one approach to class prior estimation on the target dataset under covariate shift: Estimate the posterior probability of the positive class as a function of the covariates on the source dataset and then calculate its average on the target dataset, see \eqref{eq:PCC}.
+Card and Smith \cite{card2018importance} discuss two variants of this approach, one of them with and the other without proper calibration of the posterior probabilities -- hence the concept in principle is the same in both variants.

-Under prior probability shift, the simple `classify \& count' method (Forman \cite{forman2005counting}, count the `positives' indicated by a classifier) can be adjusted to achieve consistent class prior estimates \cite{buck1966comparison,saerens2002adjusting}.
-As a consequence of Theorem~\ref{th:main}, no similarly simple approach based on merely counting one classifier's output works under covariate shift.
-However, averaging the counting results of a large ensemble of classifiers trained for a variety of cost-sensitive classification problems could work (`probing': Langford and Zadrozny \cite{langford2005estimating}, Tasche \cite{Tasche2022}).
+Under prior probability shift, the simple `confusion matrix method' can be deployed to achieve consistent class prior estimates \cite{buck1966comparison,saerens2002adjusting}.
+As seen in Sections~\ref{se:loss} and \ref{se:Main}, no similarly simple approach based on merely making use of one classifier's output works under covariate shift.
+However, averaging the counting results of a large ensemble of classifiers trained for a variety of cost-sensitive classification problems would work (`probing': Langford and Zadrozny \cite{langford2005estimating}; Tasche \cite{Tasche2022}).